BTEC Results Day 2024

-BTEC results can be received from mid-July to mid-August.
-The actual date depends on whether your course had exams or was purely coursework and when your tutors submitted relevant paperwork to the examining board.
+However, the actual date might vary depending on whether your course had exams or was purely coursework and when your tutors submitted relevant paperwork to the examining board.

-Most results will be published end of July, a few weeks before A-level results, giving you a head start on securing your university place.
+Some results will be published at the end of July, a few weeks before A-level results, giving you a head start on securing your university place.

 Some schools have been known to issue them on A-level results day to tie in with A-levels.